commercialhaskell/stack/doc/install_and_upgrade.md

                 dependencies and to install to `/usr/local/bin`.
 If you prefer more control, follow the manual installation instructions below.

+            ??? question "What if I get error `C compiler cannot build executables`?"

                 The installation of Stack or some packages (e.g. `network`) requiring C source compilation might fail with:

                 ~~~text
                 configure: error: C compiler cannot build executables
                 ~~~

                 In that case you should pass `-arch arm64` as part of the `CFLAGS` environment variable.
 This setting will be picked up by the C compiler of your choice.

                 ~~~bash
                 # Assuming BASH below

                 # passing CFLAGS in-line with the command giving rise to the error
                 CFLAGS="-arch arm64 ${CFLAGS:-}" some_command_to_install_stack
                 CFLAGS="-arch arm64 ${CFLAGS:-}" stack [build|install]

                 # -- OR --

                 # ~/.bash_profile
                 # NOTE: only do this if you do not have to cross-compile, or remember to unset
                 # CFLAGS when needed
                 export CFLAGS="-arch arm64 ${CFLAGS:-}"
                 ~~~

                 The setting instructs the C compiler to compile objects for ARM64.
 These can then be linked with libraries built for ARM64.
                 Without the instruction, the C compiler, invoked by Cabal running in x86-64, would compile x86-64 objects and attempt to link them with existing ARM64 libraries, resulting in the error above.

-            ???
-Can I download Stack manually?
+            ??? question "Can I download Stack manually?"

                 Yes: